William B. Davis' personal life is a long and challenging story, some of which is revealed in his published memoir:

 William B. Davis has two adult children and three grandchildren.
 In 2011 Davis married the lovely Emmanuelle Herpin in France and is happier now than he has ever been.
-The couple has often been separated by oceans and continents - Emmanuelle was the Director of Finance for the City of Hyères on the south coast - but Emmanuelle has joined William in Canada, where she is now a busy actress and Producer.
+The couple has often been separated by oceans and continents - Emmanuelle was the Director of Finance for the City of Hyères on the French riviera - but Emmanuelle has joined William in Canada, where she is now a competitive boxer and successful mental coach for athletes at Forza Mental Performance.

 Long and gangly in his youth, William B. Davis never felt coordinated unless he had a board or two attached to his feet.
 Skiing, whether on snow or water, has been a lifelong passion.
 Most other forms of exercise, including the infamous Grouse Grind are considered training for skiing.
 Still, he has been reluctant to 'retire' and devote himself full time to skiing as many of his skiing friends have.
 His artistic career is still alive and active.
 Learn more about William's waterski and snow ski competitive activity.